0800 783 6000

 The element specifically targeted at small employers to recruit a Modern Apprentice will not be part of the SERI offer from April, unless the MA meets the targeted group criteria Q&A Annex A.

-A package of additional in-work support is available to young people participating in SERI and the following young people:
+A package of additional in-work support is available to young people participating in SERI.
+It’s also available to the following additional young people:

-To be eligible for in-work support all participants must meet at least one of the SERI Eligibility Groups (Q&A Annex A).
+To be eligible for in-work support all participants must 16-29 and meet at least one of the SERI Eligibility Groups (Q&A Annex A).

 The Open Doors Consortium is made up of a partnership of third sector organisations.